elastic/support-diagnostics/README.md

 * Detects multiple nodes and network interfaces per host.
 * Shield authentication, SSL and cookies are supported for REST calls to the cluster.

+## Building From Source
+* Clone the github repo.
+* Make sure a recent version of Maven is installed on the build machine.
+* Create a MAVEN_HOME directory pointing to the location you've unzipped it to.
+* CD to the top level repo directory and type mvn package.

 ## Run Requirements
 * JRE - Oracle or OpenJDK, 1.7 or 1.8
 * If you are running a package installation under Linux you MUST run the command with elevated sudo privileges.
 Otherwise the utility will not be able to read the configuration folders or run the system queries.